Josh Groban: Impact

 Some of Groban's musical influences have been Radiohead, Steve Perry, Paul Simon, Sting, Peter Gabriel, Freddie Mercury, and Björk.
 He cites as vocal influences "anyone who told a story with their songs" including Mandy Patinkin, Klaus Nomi, George Hearn, and Luciano Pavarotti.

 Groban has sold more than 20 million albums in less than ten years.
 In 2002, he was listed as "100 Sexiest Newcomer" and in 2008, he was listed as one of Peoples "100 Most Beautiful People".

 Personal life

 Groban dated actresses January Jones from 2003 to 2006 and Kat Dennings from 2014 to 2016.
 Groban was in a relationship with Schuyler Helford from 2019 to 2021.

 Groban has been in a relationship with Natalie McQueen since 2022.
+Since April 2026, Groban and McQueen have been engaged.